-The wireless convenience means the best running headphones you can buy are true wireless, as long as you get a pair with a rock-solid fit.
-If that's a worry then the best wireless earbuds for you might be those with extra security from a connecting wire or ear hook.
+That means that the best running headphones you can buy are probably going to be true wireless, provided you choose ones with a perfect fit.
+If that's a potential worry for you, you might prefer to look at the best wireless earbuds for a pair with a connecting wire or ear hook.

 Best true wireless earbuds, in order